JMOrbegoso/Dotfiles-for-Windows-11/README.md

     - Install NestJS CLI using Volta in Ubuntu.
   - Install Golang in Ubuntu.
   - Install HUGO in Ubuntu.
-  - Install Vim in Ubuntu.
-  - Install Vim-Plug in Ubuntu.
-  - Install Vim plugins in Ubuntu.
   - Install Zsh in Ubuntu.
   - Install Oh My Zsh in Ubuntu.
   - Install Zsh-Autosuggestions for Oh My Zsh in Ubuntu.